literallycanvas/literallycanvas/README.md

 If you're handy at setting up JavaScript repositories the standard way (package.json, browserify, etc.) then we would really appreciate your help.

+If you make this branch work with bower, or can't, please email the list or file an issue, respectively.
+Then we can remove this caveat.

 Literally Canvas
 ================